Jjimenez55993292/Jacinto_J_Portfolio/README.md

 # [Project 4: Multiple Regression, Qualitative Variables Interactions, Quadratic Regression](https://wuhin8b1kkvpihrezztacq-on.drv.tw/www.ProjectOne.com/Project_One.html)
-### Scenario:
+## Scenario:
+### Real Estate Regression Modeling:

-You are a data analyst working for a real estate company.
-You have access to a large set of historical data that you can use to analyze relationships between different attributes of a house (such as square footage or the number of bathrooms) and the house’s selling price.
-You have been asked to create different regression models to predict sale prices for houses based on critical variable factors.
-These regression models will help your company set better prices when listing a home for a client.
-Setting better prices will ensure that listings can be sold within a reasonable amount of time.
+Have access to a large set of historical data to help analyze relationships between a house's different attributes (such as square footage or the number of bathrooms) and the house's selling price.
+The regression models will predict house sale prices based on critical variable factors.
+The developed regression models will use Multiple Regression, Qualitative Variables Interactions, and Quadratic Regression to develop models.
+The regression models will help a real estate company set better prices when listing a home for a client.
+Also, Setting better prices will ensure that listings can be sold within a reasonable amount of time.
 ![image](https://user-images.githubusercontent.com/79177516/137412480-cea56d11-e9c0-4bf6-be74-c523107f6db3.png)